 Alanna Lacey is a private banking vice president with Mutual of Omaha in Scottsdale.
 She has a decade of experience in the financial services industry and is a dedicated volunteer, giving back to the Phoenix-area community.
 She previously served as a member of the Junior League of Phoenix, as chair of the 2011 and 2012 Kidney Walk events, and as a mentor with AZ Quest for Kids.

-Rachel Oesterle – Secretary
+Rachel Oesterle – Board Member